zhenkewu/CFRL/JOSS/paper.md

 Reinforcement learning (RL) aims to learn and evaluate a sequential decision rule, often referred to as a “policy”, that maximizes expected discounted cumulative rewards to optimize the population-level benefit in an environment across possibly infinitely many time steps.
-RL has gained popularity in fields such as healthcare, banking, autonomous driving, and, more recently, large language model pre-training.
-However, the sequential decisions made by an RL algorithm may disadvantage individuals with certain values of a sensitive attribute (e.g., race/ethnicity, income, gender, education level).
+RL has gained popularity in fields such as healthcare, banking, autonomous driving, and, more recently, large language model fine-tuning.
+However, the sequential decisions made by an RL algorithm, while optimized to maximize overall population benefits, may disadvantage certain individuals who are in minority or socioeconomically disadvantaged groups.
 An fairness-unaware RL algorithm learns an optimal policy that makes decisions based on the *observed* state variables.
 However, if certain values of the sensitive attribute influence the state variables and lead the policy to systematically withhold certain actions from an individual, unfairness will result.
 For example, Hispanics may under-report their pain levels due to cultural factors, misleading a fairness-unaware RL agent to assign less therapist time to these individuals [@piette2023powerED].
 Deployment of RL algorithms without careful fairness considerations can raise concerns and erode public trust in high-stakes settings.

 To formally define and address the fairness problem in the novel sequential decision-making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that